at the Johnson Education Center

 a certificate in Artisanal Cheesemaking from the University of Vermont.
 See more on her website, www.susancharkes.com.

-Ilene Dube joined D&R Greenway in 2011, writing articles for Greenways as well as press releases.
-As editor of TIMEOFF at the Princeton Packet for many years, she reviewed exhibits at the Johnson Education Center and is thrilled to join the team.
-She continues to write for US1, The Princeton Packet and The Artful Blogger, and works in public relations for the James A. Michener Art Museum.
+Ilene Dube joined D&R Greenway in 2011, writing press releases and articles for Greenways.
+She became a familiar face at D&R Greenway when, as editor of TIMEOFF at the Princeton Packet, she reviewed exhibits at the Johnson Education Center.
+She writes about arts and the environment for Philadelphia Public Media WHYY/Newsworks.org, Huffington Post, Princeton and Urban Agenda magazines, Sculpture Magazine, US1, The Princeton Packet and The Artful Blogger.
+Previously she was communications manager for the James A. Michener Art Museum.
 As president of the West Windsor Arts Council, she oversaw the organization grow from an arts council without walls into having a home at the restored Princeton Junction firehouse, with exhibits, live performances and classes and workshops.
-She has curated exhibits at the Arts Council of Princeton, Historical Society of Princeton, Roosevelt Arts Project and West Windsor Arts Council, where she chairs the exhibitions committee.
-As an artist she has exhibited at Artworks Trenton, the Monmouth Museum, the Mercer County Artists Show, Grounds For Sculpture, Plainsboro Library and Arts Council of Princeton.
+She has curated exhibits at the Arts Council of Princeton, Historical Society of Princeton, Roosevelt Arts Project and West Windsor Arts Council, where she chaired the exhibitions committee.
+As an artist she has exhibited at Artworks Trenton, the Monmouth Museum, the Mercer County Artists Show, Grounds For Sculpture, Plainsboro Library and Arts Council of Princeton, and in 2013 won a Mercer County Purchase Award.
 In 2009, she established the West Windsor Community Garden.
 She has a bachelor's degree in psychology and a master's degree in counseling.

 D&R Greenway Staff List of Extensions - Dial 609.924.4646 then the extension

 Staff e-mail addresses are generally first initial, last name, followed by @drgreenway.org